 5. Papafragas Caves

 10 km east of Plaka, Papafragas feels like your own private swimming pool, with a tiny sand beach enveloped with tall rocky walls, with a natural sea arch as the only access out to sea.
-The water is crystal clear, and dazzling turquoise colour, and there are opportunities to swim through the holes in the rocks and sea caves.
+The water is crystal clear, and dazzling turquoise color, and there are opportunities to swim through the holes in the rocks and sea caves.

-It’s a stunning part of the island which is unspoilt with impressive views from the top of the cliffs, looking out the sea.
+It’s a stunning part of the island which is unspoiled with impressive views from the top of the cliffs, looking out the sea.
 There are no facilities, and the path down to the cove is steep, so it’s not suitable for small children.
 It is accessible by the bus that goes to Pollonia.

 The remarkable white cliffs can be seen all across Milos Island, and Kleftiko beach will not disappoint.
-Secluded and tranquil, boat tours make daily excursions, from Adamas, for scuba diving or snorkelling around the emerald waters of this glorious bay.
+Secluded and tranquil, boat tours make daily excursions, from Adamas, for scuba diving or snorkeling around the emerald waters of this glorious bay.

 It’s not really a beach for relaxing, more to take in the breathtaking natural beauty, with swimming in sea caves, arches, and some of the clearest water you’ll find anywhere in Greece.
 It’s not organised, but the white stone cliffs rising up out of the blue ocean will blow your mind.